xinychen/xinychen.github.io/_pages/about.md

 Open Sources
 =======
-- [Urban traffic speed data set](https://zenodo.org/record/1205229): This is our open project for transportation data imputation which covers the missing data imputation and spatio-temporal short-term (or long-term) traffic forecasting using a variety of machine learning and deep learning models.
+- [Urban traffic speed data set](https://zenodo.org/record/1205229): This is our open traffic speed data set, which consists of 214 anonymous road segments within two months at 10-minute interval, and the speed observations were collected in Guangzhou, China.

 - [transdim](https://github.com/xinychen/transdim): This is our open project for transportation data imputation which covers the missing data imputation and spatio-temporal short-term (or long-term) traffic forecasting using a variety of machine learning and deep learning models.